updawg/Alpaca/README.txt

 - Removed ability to change how much stat/skill points one receives per level
 - Change the save path directory.

 Other TODO
 =====
 - Make separate hardcore stashes non changable.
-- Check to see why /page4 no longer works.
 - Remove /dml alias, just keep /dlm.
 - d2mod support can be removed since d2mod only supports 1.10 and we dont support 1.10 in this mod